These 14 Costco Kitchen Appliances Are Bargain Finds And Just What I Need In My Kitchen

 Cuisinart BrewCentral Glass Carafe Kettle ($49.99)

-For $49.99, the Cuisinart BrewCentral is a clear standout—literally.
+For $49.99, the Cuisinart BrewCentral is a clear standout.
 The glass carafe gives it a modern, open look, and you can actually watch the water heat up, which is oddly satisfying (or maybe that’s just me?).

-What really caught my eye were the adjustable temperature settings and custom brew strength options—not always something you see at this price point.
+What really caught my eye were the adjustable temperature settings and custom brew strength options.
+It's not always something you see at this price point.
 Whether you’re making delicate teas or stronger pour-over coffee, it’s nice to have that level of control.
-Plus, the 24-hour self-clean and brew pause feature are small conveniences that go a long way.
-I could see this being a staple on a tea cart or coffee station at home.

 Keurig K-Café Barista Bar Single Serve Coffee Maker & Frother ($99.99)

-At $99.99, the Keurig K-Café Barista Bar feels like a total win for anyone who wants a coffeehouse-style drink without the coffeehouse line.
-It includes a sleek black brewer and a separate frother that handles both hot and cold milk—perfect for lattes in the morning or iced drinks later in the day.
-I especially like that the frother sits off to the side so it doesn’t crowd your countertop setup.
+At $99.99, the Keurig K-Café Barista Bar is a total win for anyone who wants a coffeehouse-style drink without the coffeehouse line.
+It includes a sleek black brewer and a separate frother for hot and cold milk.

 Unique Features

 It brews three cup sizes (8, 10, and 12 oz) and includes 22 K-Cup pods to get you started right away.
 The “coffee shot” option lets you make stronger, espresso-style bases for specialty drinks, which I think is such a smart touch.
-And with the 42oz water reservoir, you’re not constantly refilling.
+And with the 42-oz water reservoir, you’re not constantly refilling.

 Cuisinart Smart Stick Immersion Blender Set ($39.99)